ue22-p25/backend-flask-chatapp/STEPS/14/app.py-readme.md

-## step 14: also display newly created message
+## also display newly created message

 upon successful creation of a message, the API returns the message details so, we can use that to display the message in the frontend